How can I create, lay out and order reference lists?

 – Provide an example reference list to help guide the reader

-Having discussed the intricacies of forming references in Lessons 1 and 2, the third and final lesson of this short course focuses specifically on creating, laying out and ordering references correctly in an academic reference list.
-After reading through this information, students are recommended to complete our Lesson 3 activities to check their progress and understanding of references and reference lists.
+Having discussed the intricacies of forming references in Chapters 1 and 2, the third and final chapter of this short reader focuses specifically on creating, laying out and ordering references correctly in an academic reference list.
+After reading through this information, students are recommended to complete our Chapter 3 activities to check their progress and understanding of references and reference lists.

 Step 1: Deciding References

 When creating a reference list, the first question you should ask yourself is Should I include this particular source in my reference list?
 Unlike a bibliography, a reference list should only include the sources that you’ve directly cited in your academic research.
 The general rule then is this: if you didn’t cite it, don’t reference it.
 However, knowing exactly when to use citations can be challenging for some students, particularly for their first few academic essays.
 To help you in this area, try carefully studying the table below:

 Once you’ve decided precisely which sources are being cited in your essay or presentation, the next step is to consider how you plan on displaying those references within a reference list.
 The following are four useful strategies that students should attempt to follow.

 1. Include a title at the top of your list, such as ‘References’

 2. Place your reference list on a fresh blank page at the end of your assignment

 3. Start every reference on a new line and consider using hanging indentation to separate those references more clearly